 - Allow browser caching for your website

-- Compress and reduce image dimensions before uploading those on your website.
+- Optimize images, compress and reduce image dimensions before uploading those on your website.
 Additionally, remove image EXIF data to obtain a smaller file size

 - Reduce the number of HTTP calls by merging multiple .css and .js files into minimum CSS and JS files